 If the program to which the student was admitted is no longer offered, the student must be admitted to the program that is most similar, unless the student requests or agrees to admission to a different program.

 Students must apply for re-enrollment through the Dean of Students Office within three years of the end of their last completed semester at GS.
-Students granted re-enrollment must return to Columbia the next semester and complete that term to maintain their academic status at GS.
-Students who desire to return after withdrawal are required at the time of re-enrollment to submit a re-enrollment form including a personal statement concerning how they have addressed the circumstances that caused them to withdraw.
+Students granted re-enrollment must return to Columbia the following semester and complete that term to maintain their academic status at GS.
+Students who desire to return after a withdrawal are required to submit a re-enrollment form including a personal statement addressing the circumstances that caused them to withdraw.
 Students must submit this petition to their respective advisors by the date specified on the form relevant to the term in which they wish to return.
 Petitions for re-enrollment are reviewed by the Committee on Academic Standing.
-All students who take a leave or withdraw for medical reasons must have their physician or other health care provider attest that their health now permits them to resume their studies.
+All students who take a leave or withdraw for medical reasons must have their physician or other health care provider support their readiness to resume their studies.
 Students returning from a medical withdrawal or medical leave will be required to be evaluated by the relevant branch of University Health Services to complete the re-enrollment process.

 For the complete tuition refund schedule please refer to the University Registrar website.